simusek/znanylekarz/README.md

 - notify external marketing system about user email change (service: marketing_system)
 - log this change

+Useful:
-- You can use existing existins User and UserRepository classes in AppBundle\Model namespace
+- You can use existing existing User and UserRepository classes in AppBundle\Model namespace
 - For testing you can use built in php server